oldham123/cfa_level_iii/6 Private Wealth Management 2/Reading 13 Concentrated Single Asset Positions.md

   - Arranging a client's affairs before unrealised gains accrue is usually best, since at this point there are fewer constraints against reorganising the client's holdings
   - An **estate tax freeze** allows tax liabilities and further gains to be transferred to a future generation
     - An initial gift tax is incurred, but the asset is then tax exempt
+  - Donating an asset to charity is typically tax free

 - The process of managing a concentrated position usually includes five steps:
   - Determine objectives and constraints